Fergarram/research-vault/🗂 Cognitive Resesarch/📁 Technical Implementation/📝 Ego Cells.md

 Documents have blocks.
 Blocks are made of text characters.

-There are two main block kinds:
+There are three main block kinds:
+* in-line
 * single-line
 * multi-line